Search for Ultralight Dark Matter with Quantum Magnetometry in the Earth's Cavity: Abstract

 \section{Abstract}

 Ultralight dark matter candidates, such as axions and dark photons, are leading dark matter candidates.
-They may couple feebly to photons, sourcing oscillating electromagnetic signals in the presence of magnetic field.
-The Earth resonant cavity formed between the ground and the ionosphere provides a natural waveguide that can amplify such signals.
-We carry out a project aiming to search for new physics using the unshielded high-sensitivity atomic magnetometer, termed the Geomagnetic Probe for nEw physiCS (GPEX).
+They may couple feebly to photons, sourcing oscillating electromagnetic signals in the Earth's conducting cavity formed between the ground and the ionosphere, providing detectable magnetic field signatures at wavelengths above the Earth's size.
+We carry out a project aiming to search for new physics using an unshielded high-sensitivity atomic magnetometer, termed the Geomagnetic Probe for nEw physiCS (GPEX).
 In this work, we report our first search for axion and dark photon dark matter, conducted in the desert of XiaoDushan in Gansu Province, China.
-Analysis of the collection of one-hour data shows no evidence for axion- or dark photon-induced magnetic signals.
+Analysis of the collection of one-hour data shows no robust evidence for axion- or dark photon-induced magnetic signals.
 Correspondingly, we set the constraints on the axion-photon coupling with $g_{a\gamma\gamma} < 7\times10^{-10}\, \mathrm{GeV^{-1}}$ and the dark photon kinetic-mixing parameter $\epsilon < 2\times10^{-6}$ in the mass range $3.5 \times 10^{-16}\, \mathrm{eV} \sim 1.8 \times 10^{-14}\, \mathrm{eV}$.
 Our findings demonstrate the feasibility of using ground-based quantum magnetic sensors for ultralight dark matter searches.
-Future networks of such detectors operating over extended periods could further enhance sensitivity, approaching the limits set by astrophysical observations.
+Future networks of such detectors operating over extended periods could improve the sensitivity by about three orders of magnitude.

-{\it \textbf {Introduction}.} Cosmological observations indicate that only about 16\% of the universe's total matter is baryonic.
-While the Standard Model of particle physics accurately describes this component, the nature of the remaining $\sim$84\%—the enigmatic dark matter—remains a fundamental problem at the intersection of particle physics, cosmology, and astrophysics \cite{Bertone:2010zza}.
-Consequently, leading dark matter candidates now arise from extensions to the Standard Model that introduce ultralight fields, such as axions, axion-like particles, and dark photons \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Nelson:2011sf,Arias:2012az,Jaeckel:2012mjv}.